-The heart beats most of us take it for granted... as sure as eggs is eggs your heart is beating right now.
+The heart beats and most of us take it for granted... you can be sure that your heart is beating right now.

 When the SA Node fires it initiates a chain of events.
 Picture one domino, in front of it two dominoes, in front of those 3 dominoes and so on and so forth.
 The SA Node is pushing over the first 'domino' and the knock on effect causes all the cells to contract in order.
 The main contraction cells in your heart are all like dominoes lined up next to each other.
 If you push one then that will star a chain event (Contraction)

 The contraction of all the cells in the top part of your heart (Left and Right Atrium) can be seen on an ECG and is known as the P wave.